mg126e/Project_Backend/design/functional_design.md

            - *Effects:* Sets `isActive` of the shared goal to `false`.
        - `setInitialized(sharedGoals: SharedGoals, isInitialized: Boolean): Empty`
            - *Effects:* Sets the `isInitialized` flag of the shared goal instance (for both partners) to the provided value (`true` or `false`).
-   - **Queries:**
-       - `_getSharedGoals(userA: User, userB: User, isActive?: Boolean): (sharedGoal: {id: SharedGoal, description: String, isActive: Boolean})[]`
-           - *Effects:* If isActive is specified, returns only shared goals for the user pair with that active status.
-If not specified, returns all shared goals (active and inactive) for the user pair.
-       - `_getSharedGoalById(userA: User, userB: User, sharedGoalId: SharedGoal): (sharedGoal: {id: SharedGoal, description: String, isActive: Boolean})?`
-           - *Effects:* Returns the shared goal with the given id for the user pair, or null if not found.
-       - `_getSharedSteps(sharedGoal: SharedGoal): (step: {id: SharedStep, description: String, start: Date, completion: Date?})[]`
-           - *Effects:* Returns all steps for the given shared goal.
    - **Notes:**
        - Assuming that for the actions other than setInitialized, the SharedGoals instance being initialized would also be required.
 Initialized essentially just means if the shared goals feature is now active for the partners
        - We are allowing for LLM generation and manual creation of steps